jasper-sinclair/kobra/train/train.md

-The scripts in this folder are for a minimal 768-input piece-square NNUE, to possibly be used in kobra 3.0 (or something bigger like 768-256-1)
+The scripts in this folder are for building a minimal 768-input piece-square NNUE.

 Feature Encoding:
 6 piece types × 64 squares × 2 perspectives